-There are a few different means of transportation in Cuba and rental cars are just one option.
-However, roads and driver practices vary between the two countries, and roadways in Cuba are far more dangerous (statistically) than in the United States.
-Like Mexico, it's also one of the "cause an injury accident, stay in jail" nations and the U.S. Department of State's thoughts has some thoughts to share on driving in Cuba.
+You may not really need a rental car.
+There are several means of getting around in Cuba and rental cars are just one option.
+Roads and driver practices vary between the two countries, and roadways in Cuba are statistically far more dangerous than in the United States.
+Like Mexico, Cuba is also one of the "cause an injury accident, stay in jail" nations and the U.S. Department of State offers some valid discouragement on driving in Cuba.

 Road Conditions and Safety: Road accidents, many involving pedestrians and bicyclists, are now Cuba’s leading cause of death.
 Cuban authorities may prohibit drivers from leaving the country until claims associated with an accident are settled.
 Drivers found responsible for accidents resulting in serious injury or death may receive long prison sentences.
 U.S. citizen drivers are often found at fault for accidents they are involved in.

 Drive with extreme care.
 Major streets are generally well-maintained, but secondary streets are not.
 Avoid driving at night as many roads are unlit.
 Emergency lights or signals are rare making it virtually impossible to detect hazards after dark.
 Street signage is insufficient and confusing.
 Many Cuban cars are old, in poor condition, and lack reliable safety equipment.

 The principal Cuban east-west highway is in good condition but extends only part of the way from Havana to the eastern end of the island.
 Hazards—including unfenced livestock and farm vehicles—are common.